openshift/release/docs/dptp-triage-sop/infrastructure-jobs.md

 #### Resolution

 1. Identify the owner(s) of the repo
-2. Reach out and tag them in `#forum-testplatfrom` asking them to clean up the affected branch.
+2. Reach out and tag them in `#forum-testplatform` asking them to clean up the affected branch.
 3. This job runs hourly, so silencing the alert until they can clean it up is a good idea.